 Why are recruiters ghosting candidates?

 I decided to ask the LinkedIn community about their experiences related to ghosting.
-First, I asked candidates if a recruiter has ever ghosted them.
+So first, I asked job seekers if a recruiter had ever ghosted them.
 Check out the results:

-⅓ of candidates admitted that ghosting is a very common practice among recruiters.
-Only 1 for 12 candidates received appropriate feedback during the whole recruitment process.
+⅓ of candidates admitted that ghosting is a prevalent practice among recruiters.
+Only 1 in 12 candidates received appropriate feedback during the whole recruitment process.
 The rest of them experienced ghosting once or twice.

 1. Someone else is a better fit for the position